Covid-19 coronavirus lockdown: The updated list of what is an 'essential' service that can stay open?

 • ESR, GNS, GeoNet, NIWA, MetService

-• Any entity (including research organisations) involved in COVID-19 response
+• Any entity (including research organisations) involved in Covid-19 response

 • Any entity (including research organisations) involved in hazard monitoring and resilience